anymous007100-wq/VEHICLE-RENTAL-SYSTEM/README.md

 # VEHICLE-RENTAL-SYSTEM
-🚗 Vehicle Rental System (OOP Project)
+🚗 Vehicle Rental System (OOP Project):

 A clean, Java-based system designed to demonstrate core Object-Oriented Programming (OOP) principles through a real-world car rental scenario.

-🎯 Quick Project Overview
+🎯 Quick Project Overview:

 This project manages a fleet of vehicles (Cars and Motorcycles).
 It allows a user to:

 View a list of available vehicles.